Women in Trades

 There are many ways to find employers hiring tradespeople – one of the best is to search for employers and organizations who match your values.
 For instance, if you are very environmentally conscious perhaps you want to find an employer who is the same.
 A couple of the best strategies for finding employers is by using the keyword search feature in Google maps and by looking up “Best of” lists – for instance Canada’s Top 100 Employers identifies top employers by city each year.

 Doing an online search for available positions is an okay idea, but making phone calls to speak with employers is a much better one.
 Only 20% of positions that companies have available are advertised, which means that 80% of positions available are not searchable online.
-To find this “hidden job market” requires some sleuthing and that you break out of your comfort zone to have conversations with prospective companies.
+To find this “hidden job market” requires some sleuthing – including talking to people about what you are looking for, attending job fairs and other industry events where you can connect with actual people.
+Have your resume ready and be ready to explain your experiences, like Jill of All Trades, and the skills you acquired.